ScopeX-ASU/LiDAR/README.md

 python benchmarks/clements.py
 python benchmarks/MMIports.py
 ```
-Benchmark currently provide photonic computing circuits.
-Users can generate different size and configuration of benchmarks based on these scripts.
+Benchmark currently provides photonic computing circuits.
+Users can generate different sizes and configurations of benchmarks based on these scripts.

 #### 2. How to run
 ```bash